 Here is the video of Arbi fry, Cheppankizhangu Varuval Tamilnadu style Arbi fry Recipe

 Soak the Cheppankizhangu / Arbi in water for 10 minutes and wash them thoroughly to get rid of sand.
 Cook the Cheppankizhangu / Arbi in lots of water (4-5 cups) in a pressure cooker for 3 whistles.
 Remove from heat and wait for the pressure in the cooker to release naturally.
 Drain the water.
 Peel the skin of Cheppankizhangu / Arbi.
 The skin should peel off easily.
 It might be slightly slimy.
 Note that the veggie is now fully cooked and soft.
 It should not be mushy.
-Cut each Arbi into two or three pieces.
-Do not cut it into small pieces as they might break easily while roasting and will not hold its shape.
+Slice the Cheppankizhangu / Arbi.
 Set aside.

 Now, we will be marinating the cooked veggie with a masala paste.
 Make a masala paste with turmeric, salt, chilli powder and coriander powder.
+If you want a very crispy arbi fry, add a tablespoon of gram flour (besan) along.
+This is optional but makes for a fantastic crispy arbi fry.
 Use couple of table spoons of water to make a thick paste.
 Don’t make the paste too thin.
 The paste should be thick.
 Use water with caution.
 Apply the paste gently to the boiled, peeled and cut Cheppankizhangu.
 Make sure the masala paste is evenly coated on the vegetable.
 Add 2 sprigs of curry leaves on top.
 Let it marinate for 10 minutes.
 Set aside.

 Traditionally Cheppankizhangu is deep fried.
 But I am used to pan frying and a non stick pan works well for this recipe.
 I have found that any other kind of pan completely makes the veggie stick to the pan while roasting.
-Heat vegetable oil in a non-stick pan and add in the marinated Cheppankizhangu.
+Heat vegetable oil in a non-stick pan and add in the mustard seeds.
+Let it crackle.
+Add in the marinated Cheppankizhangu.
 Fry in low flame for 10 minutes until the vegetable is completely dry and roasted.

 Remove off heat.
 Serve with rice.